aamache/d8-assessment/README.md

 If you just cloned a repository and want to add a new package to the project, *run `composer install` before `composer require`*.
 Otherwise Composer can update other project dependencies without your request.

+### Preventing the “lock file is not up to date” warning

+When running `composer install` you may occasionally see `Warning: The lock file is not up to date with the latest changes in composer.json.
+You may be getting outdated dependencies.
+Run update to update them.` Do NOT try to follow the warning's intructions and run “composer update”; it will update all the project dependencies to the latest versions which is not what you want.

+This warning will occur after fixing a merge conflict in the `composer.lock` file and is easy to fix.

+When you see a merge conflict in `composer.lock` file, one of the conflicting lines will be the `"content-hash"` line.
+It doesn't matter which content-hash line you pick since your merged file will need a new content-hash.
+After you have fixed all the merge conflicts, you can update the content-hash in `composer.lock` by running `composer update --lock`.

 ## Recipes

 The most recent version of the following recipes can be found at https://github.com/AmazeeLabs/d8-starter-composer#readme